Theieyrre/Pluckerpy/README.md

 python clean.py followers.json followers name
 ```
 clean.py will return UnicodeDecodeErro if another application is used to change unicode escape characters
 variable and spaces are mutually exclusive, can't be used together
+concat.py remove duplicates across multiple jsons
+Doesn't work on lists, dictionaries only

 | Parameters   |      Description      |
 |----------|:-------------:|